SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 prepared to give Allyn Young his due on getting something good thought-out that went more than a little bit beyond mainstream economic narrow-minded thought.

-I could come back to this later and identify this as a fourth veil of money --- the idea that money is so dominant in commerce and that **_sales drive profits_** is so critical to capitalism, that the role of energy as the one common dominant factor in all production, of any kind, from socialist to capitalist to feudalist, gets utterly
+I could come back to this later and identify this as a fifth veil of money --- the idea that money is so dominant in commerce and that **_sales drive profits_** is so critical to capitalism, that the role of energy as the one common dominant factor in all production, of any kind, from socialist to capitalist to feudalist, gets utterly